Byte Shop: Foundation (1975–1976)

 Paul Terrell opened up the first Byte Shop at 1063 West El Camino Real in Mountain View, California, on December 8, 1975.
 The store was named directly after the influential microcomputer magazine Byte, founded three months prior to the Byte Shop.
 Terrell was joined in the foundation of the Byte Shop with his business partner Boyd Wilson.
 The store initially vended hardware, books, magazines, and software for microcomputers.
 Within its first month, the Byte Shop generated sales of US$7,000.
 Terrell and Wilson initially encountered resistance by some of the manufacturers he purchased from because of the low volume of purchase orders that the Byte Shop requested, and the pair decided to switch to volume buying in January 1976, at which point they floated the notion of franchising the Byte Shop.

 By February 1976, sales had increased to US$40,000.
 On March 2, 1976, Terrell opened up the second Byte Shop at 3400 El Camino Real in Santa Clara, California.
 Following widespread interest among prospective franchisees, Terrell established a holding company, Byte, Inc., in March 1976, the same month they announced their third store in Campbell, California, planned for a May 1976 opening.
 In July 1976, the store was profiled in an issue of Business Week, recognizing it as a computer hobbyist success story and a significant opportunity for growth through capital investment.
-This exposure led to an avalanche of interest from venture capitalists and prospective franchises, and soon the company was opening eight Byte Shops per month.
+This exposure led to an avalanche of interest from venture capitalists and prospective franchisees, and soon the company was opening eight Byte Shops per month.
 By the end of 1976, several more stores had opened up in California, in cities such as Palo Alto, Santa Clara, and San Jose.
 The first Byte Shop located out of state was opened in Portland, Oregon, that year.
 Another Byte Shop in Minneapolis, Minnesota, soon followed in October 1976.

 Before founding the Byte Shop, Terrell and Boyd both previously worked at Micro Instrumentation and Telemetry Systems (MITS), makers of the popular and influential Altair 8800 microcomputer, as MITS' Northern California sales representatives.
 In late 1975, Terrell had signed an exclusivity agreement with MITS to vend the Altair 8800 as the Byte Shop's one and only computer system available for sale.
 Much to the chagrin of MITS' founder Ed Roberts and the director of marketing David Bunnell, Terrell almost immediately violated this agreement, proceeding to stock computer systems from MITS' competitors IMS Associates, Inc. (IMSAI), and Processor Technology.
 In March 1976, Roberts approached Terrell at the first annual World Altair Computer Convention in Albuquerque, New Mexico, informing him that his dealer relationship with the Byte Shop had been terminated and that MITS would no longer supply Altairs to Byte Shops.
 Terrell initially shrugged off the loss of their business relationship with MITS, as IMSAI computers had outsold Altair 8800s at the Byte Shops two-to-one.
 However, it soon became clear that they needed another company's hardware to stay ahead in the increasingly competitive microcomputer market.